 Kindergarteners are very active and curious.
 Hence the physical environment they move around in should be designed considering their active nature while guiding them towards proper behavior.
 This is especially true in the classroom setting.

 The children’s classroom should be made conducive to their learning and good behavior as well as reflect the teacher’s goals and expectations (Brewer 87).
-There should be enough space for them to move around and stimulating design and materials to encourage their exploration, discovery, learning and active participation.
+There should be enough space for them to move around and stimulating design and materials to encourage their exploration, discovery, learning, and active participation.

-It should also help teachers to see everything going on so she can observe each child and what they are doing and what their interests are.
+It should also help teachers to see everything going on so she can observe each child what they are doing and what their interests are.
 It should be arranged in such a way that the teacher can supervise her students well even from a distance to ensure their safety.

 Kindergarten classrooms facilitate socialization with others.
 Furniture are arranged in clusters so children can interact and work together.
 At the same time there are quiet spaces to give opportunities for children to be alone when they feel like it.